jnises/wayfarer/README.md

 cargo make serve
 ```

-The open a browser (with webmidi support) and point it to http://localhost:8000
+Then open a browser (with webmidi support) and point it to http://localhost:8000